Banca Ifis Logo

 It should also be noted that, in order to prevent and manage operational risk, the Parent Company’s Risk Management function works with other corporate functions to supervise the risks associated with the outsourcing of simple, essential or important operational functions; to assess the risks associated with the introduction of new products and services; and to carry out a preliminary assessment of the impact, in operational terms, of significant changes to the economic and contractual conditions of products.

-Concerning the Companies of the Banca IFIS Group, please note that currently the management of operational risks is guaranteed by the strong involvement of the Parent Company, which makes decisions in terms of risk management.
+Concerning the Companies of the Banca IFIS Group, please note that the management of operational risks is guaranteed by the strong involvement of the Parent Company, which makes decisions in terms of risk management.

 For the purposes of determining the capital requirement for operational risks, the Group has adopted the so-called Basic Method set out by prudential regulations.

-For further information, please refer to the 2022 consolidated reports and financial statements.
+For further information, please refer to the 2023 consolidated reports and financial statements.